Brad R. Turner

 Research Summary

 I explore the power and limits of strategic communication in entrepreneurship and markets.My dissertation focuses on how organizations use narratives, or stories, to achieve strategic goals.
 In my job-market paper, I qualitatively analyze entrepreneur-investor interactions at three pitch events.
-Based on the lines of questions that entrepreneurs receive from investors, I ground hypotheses about why some stories mobilize investors while many trigger skepticism and damage credibility.
+Based on the lines of questions that entrepreneurs receive from investors, I ground hypotheses about why some stories mobilize investors while others trigger skepticism and can damage credibility.
 In a second paper, with Georg Rilinger, I explore economic narratives that shape stock market valuations.
 We study activist short sellers - key critics in financial markets - who circulate sprawling narrative reports.
 We classify narratives using qualitative analysis and machine learning, combined with industry and firm-level data, and interviews.
-We theorize that short sellers combine first-order and second-order persuasion to motivate and coordinate audiences, which depends on their varied evaluative standards.
-These papers draw on new theory from my review of 40 years of research on narrative as a tool for action, forthcoming in Academy of Management Annals.In select working papers, I am exploring questions in entrepreneurship and innovation.
+We theorize how short sellers motivate and coordinate audiences, which depends on varied evaluative standards.
+These papers draw on new theory developed in my review of 40 years of research on narrative as a tool for action in Academy of Management Annals.In select working papers, I am exploring questions in entrepreneurship and innovation.
 With Ethan Poskanzer, I explore how publicly-funded accelerators and pitch competitions stimulate regional economic development outside dominant ecosystems.
 And with Fiona Murray, I examine the recent rise and de-stigmatization of defense and dual-use entrepreneurship.

 Research Publications and Projects